top of page

 About me

 I teach Forrest Yoga, a challenging and exciting practice which also focuses on emotional healing.
-I teach pregnancy and postnatal yoga, restorative (deep relaxation) yoga, and meditation.
+I also teach pregnancy and postnatal yoga, restorative (deep relaxation) yoga, and meditation.

 My passion, driving all my work, is for building resilience and strength of spirit in individuals and communities.
+Freedom of thought and belief; freedom in body and movement; and freedom to birth and parent with amazing support: those are the principles of my work.

 Contact me if you are looking for: